Domestic Assault Law in Minnesota

 By Thomas C. Gallagher, Domestic Assault Attorney

-For example, Domestic Assault Attorney Thomas Gallagher defended a client in a case where two male college roommates were fighting over a woman.
-The prosecutor charged the client with “domestic assault” against the rival roommate.
+For example, Domestic Assault Attorney Thomas Gallagher defended a client where two male college roommates were fighting over a girlfriend.
+The prosecutor charged the client with “domestic assault” against the rival.
 But under the narrower, federal relationship definition, prosecutors could not have charged the roommates with domestic assault.

 The relationship element

-Minnesota law creates several crimes which contain a relationship element.
-In other words, that crime did not happen unless the required type of relationship existed between the accused and the witness.
+Minnesota law creates several crimes that contain a relationship element.
+In other words, a domestic crime did not happen unless the accused and the witness had that specific type of relationship.
 Examples of these include misdemeanor domestic assault cases.
 A domestic assault attorney could win your case where evidence of the required relationship is lacking.

 Other crimes where parties are related